 “Ash”, you say, “you’re mentioning all these places & I have no idea where they are or why they’re good to visit.
 Didn’t you know the Amazon covers 40% of the continent?
 How do I pick a place to go?”
 OK, weary traveler, that’s a good point.
 I’ll try & break up the Amazon for you.
 We will focus on Brazil & Peru, as they contain the largest fractions of the Amazon, but I’ll provide some pointers of other places to visit.
 First of all, naturalists studying the Amazon Rainforest have found that the highest amount of diversity is in the western Amazon Rainforest (including, in order from east to west, west-Brazil, Colombia, Peru & Ecuador).
 There also seems to be more threatened creatures & animals that are not found anywhere else in the western half.
 The highest amounts of diversity have so far been found in the Yasuni National Park in Ecuador.
 Recommended tours for Ecuador’s Amazon include some excellent lodges and cruises in the Yasuni and Cuyabeno Reserve.

 The Amazon Rainforest is centered in the map above.
-If we look at the yellow binocular marking (indicating tours) at the top left, you can see the Yasuni National Park in Ecuador (below). — Notice the congregation of tours in southern Peru?
-I’ll mention these a little later.
+If we look, you can see the Yasuni National Park in Ecuador (below).

 The Yasuni reserved area is this part of the Amazon to the east of Ecuador, a little distance north-west of the Amazon River.